menandmice/micetro_docs/guides/reference/central_entra.rst

           :width: 60%
           :align: center

-It is also possible to enable it via an API call to SetSystemSettings with a system setting named enableExternalAuthentication and value of 1.
+It is also possible to enable it via an API call to ``SetSystemSettings`` with a system setting named ``enableExternalAuthentication`` and value of 1.

-This will enable the SSO login in the web application.
+This will enable the single sign-on (SSO) login in the web application.